georgia-cms/georgia/README.md

 ### Heroku

-Georgia will run smoothly and cheaply (read free) on Heroku but you will need certain addons to make it work.
+Georgia will run smoothly and cheaply (read free) on Heroku but you will need certain addons to make it work, all free.

+#### Sengrid

     heroku addons:add sendgrid

+#### Bonsai

+Add bonsai addon to handle elasticsearch

     heroku addons:add bonsai
-    heroku addons:add cloudinary

-#### Configure Bonsai

 Add `config/initializers/bonsai.rb` with: